 Like the T-fal, this pan boasts an anodized aluminum body, which can be credited for the even cooking and temperature distribution.
 It’s also incredibly scratch-resistant: Dragging a metal fork across its surface revealed the same marks as running a finger along it — which is to say, none.
-The pan can tolerate up to 400 degrees in the oven, and its silicone-wrapped handle helps keep it cool to the touch.
-The Thermolon ceramic nonstick surface, which is derived from sand rather than any kind of toxic materials, thrives at lower heat settings but won’t release chemical fumes if you cook it on high.
-On its website, GreenPan claims that 60% less CO2 is emitted during Thermolon’s coating process compared with the CO2 emitted during the process of traditional coatings, which we suppose is what puts the “green” in its name.
+The Thermolon ceramic nonstick surface can tolerate up to 400 degrees in the oven, and the pan’s silicone-wrapped handle helps keep it cool to the touch.
+On its website, GreenPan also claims that 60% less CO2 is emitted during Thermolon’s coating process compared with the CO2 emitted during the process used in applying traditional nonstick coatings, which we suppose is what puts the “green” in its name.

 Ooh la la.
 If anything, displaying this pan atop your stove will make guests believe you know what you’re doing in the kitchen.